 As a Newfoundlander, my approach is rooted in warmth, authenticity, and vulnerability – being real with you and down to earth.
 My professional style is gentle, collaborative and client-centred – honouring your innate wisdom and capabilities.
 I work from a trauma-informed, anti-oppressive, and integrative perspective, tailoring your therapy experience to meet your unique needs and goals.
 I offer the following evidence-based counselling frameworks: relational theory, attachment theory, narrative therapy, emotion focused therapy, polyvagal theory, interpersonal neurobiology and acceptance and commitment therapy.

-I am under the consultation / supervision of an Ontario Registered Psychologist, for the ongoing development of my professional and ethical learning and for psychological services to my clients.
-I consult with this Psychologist regarding my clients on a regular basis.
-The receipt you will receive will be in my name, as a Registered Social Worker, which is acceptable by many insurance companies (e.g. Sunlife / government, others).
-It is your responsibility to determine which receipt works for our workplace insurance and benefits.
+I do regular consultation with my supervisor for the ongoing development of my professional and ethical expertise and to discuss client concerns in confidential manner.
+The receipt you will receive will be in my name as a Registered Psychotherapist in the province of Ontario, which is acceptable by most insurance companies (e.g. Sunlife).
+It is your responsibility to determine whether my receipt is acceptable for your workplace benefits and insurance.

-My regular fee for counselling is $160.00 per counselling hour.
+The regular fee for counselling is $170 (No HST).